spatie/laravel-mailcoach-docs-old/docs/package/general/welcome.md

 This package allows you to send out email campaigns to a list of subscribers effortlessly.
 It also provides a UI to manage campaigns, email lists and subscribers.

+Your currently looking at the documentation of v1 which requires Laravel 6.
+If you are on Laravel 7, take a look at [the docs of Mailcoach v2](/docs/v2/app/general/welcome).

 Let’s take a quick look at how to use the package.
 First, create an email list:

 ```php